free2er/certbot-regru/README.md

 # certbot-regru
-Reg.ru DNS authenticator plugin for certbot
+Reg.ru DNS authenticator plugin for Certbot

 An authenticator plugin for [certbot](https://certbot.eff.org/) to support [Let's Encrypt](https://letsencrypt.org/) DNS challenges (dns-01) for domains managed by the nameservers of [Reg.ru](https://www.reg.ru).